microservices-course/material/rubrics/design.md

 # Evaluating the Design and Implementation of a Microservice Architecture (MSA)

-_[Fabrizio Montesi](http://www.fabriziomontesi.com/), University of Southern Denmark_.
-If you cite content from this page, do not copy it but include a link to this page.
+_[Fabrizio Montesi](http://www.fabriziomontesi.com/), University of Southern Denmark.
+If you cite content from this page, do not copy it but include a link to this page._

 ## Some key properties